Proton Prevé: Australia

 Since the price cut, the Proton Prevé GX has received more positive reviews from Australian critics.
-Ewan Kennedy and Peter Barnwell from carsguide.com.au awarded the 2014 Prevé GX 3 out of 5 stars and greatly emphasised its value-for-money appeal.
+Ewan Kennedy and Peter Barnwell from CarsGuide awarded the 2014 Prevé GX 3 out of 5 stars and greatly emphasised its value-for-money appeal.
 Brad Leach from CarShowroom.com.au gave the car 3 out of 5 stars as well.
 Adam Davis from motoring.com.au and Grant Edwards from APN Australian Regional Media also praised the Prevé's pricing.
 However, the price cut did little to help in other cases, such as Toby Hagon's review from Drive.com.au in which the Prevé GX was awarded two-and-a-half stars out of five.

 The Proton Prevé GXR CVT was finally launched in Australia between November and December 2013, almost a year after the Prevé GX Australian début.
 The GXR offers all the exclusive kit first seen on the Malaysian-market Prevé Premium trim and is priced at $23,990 drive-away, with an early bird $1,000 factory bonus.
 Australian-market Prevé GXRs are fitted with a Turbo badge in place of the usual CFE on the rear bootlid to emphasise the new turbocharged engine and to better distinguish the GXR from the GX variants.
 Additionally, a 6-speed manual variant of the Prevé GXR will launch in the second quarter of 2014 with an estimated price of $20,990, or $2,000 less than the GXR CVT currently on sale.
 Additionally, a more luxurious LE variant and a sportier R3 model will join the Prevé line-up later in 2014.
 The Prevé will also be offered with an all-new 2.0 litre turbocharged engine in early 2015.